safesoftware/FMETraining/ServerAdmin3Security/Exercise2_ConfiguringActiveDirectoryLDAP.md

 </tr>
 </table>

-This lab requires an Windows domain controller to be present and available to connect to from the FME Server system.
+This lab requires a Windows domain controller to be present and available to connect to from the FME Server system.
 The training environment being used today does not have access to a domain controller.
 The following steps and video are presented as a guide for configuring the typical active directory to work with FME Server.
 It does not cover all possible configurations that may be required for your particular active directory.

 ---